Ediacaran: Absolute dating

 The dating of the rock type section of the Ediacaran Period in South Australia has proven uncertain due to lack of overlying igneous material.
-Therefore, the age range of 635 to 538.8 million years is based on correlations to other countries where dating has been possible.
+Therefore, the age range of 635 to 538.8 million years ago is based on correlations to other countries where dating has been possible.
 The base age of approximately 635 million years is based on U–Pb (uranium–lead) and Re–Os (rhenium–osmium) dating from Africa, China, North America, and Tasmania.

 Biota

 Archaeaspinus, a representative of phylum Proarticulata which also includes Dickinsonia, Karakhtia, Spriggina and numerous other organisms.
 They are members of the Ediacaran biota.

 The fossil record from most of the Ediacaran Period is sparse, as more easily fossilized hard-shelled animals did not evolve until the latest Ediacaran.
 The Ediacaran biota include the oldest definite multicellular organisms (with specialized tissues), the most common types of which resemble segmented worms, fronds, disks, or immobile bags.
 Among largely undisputed animals, Auroralumina and Haootia were cnidarians, while Yilingia represented the motile bilaterians.
-Sponges recognisable as such also appeared, at latest, during the terminal Ediacaran, including Helicolocellus, a likely non-biomineralizing sponge.
+Sponges recognisable as such also appeared during the latest Ediacaran, including Helicolocellus, a likely non-biomineralizing sponge.

 Other than these definitive animals, most members of the Ediacaran biota bear little resemblance to modern lifeforms, and their relationship with even the immediately following lifeforms of the Cambrian explosion is rather difficult to interpret.
 More than 100 genera have been described, and well known forms include Arkarua, Charnia, Dickinsonia, Ediacaria, Marywadea, Cephalonega, Pteridinium, and Yorgia.
 However, despite the overall enigmaticness of most Ediacaran organisms, some fossils identifiable as hard-shelled agglutinated foraminifera (which are not classified as animals) are known from latest Ediacaran sediments of western Siberia.